Troy Williamson

-Troy Williamson (born April 30, 1983) is a former American football wide receiver who played in the National Football League (NFL) for five seasons.
-He was drafted by the Minnesota Vikings seventh overall in the 2005 NFL Draft.
-He played college football at South Carolina.
-He is widely considered to be the biggest bust in Minnesota Vikings history, with close consideration for the trade for Herschel Walker with the Dallas Cowboys.
+Troy Williamson (born April 30, 1983) is an American former professional football player who was a wide receiver for five seasons in the National Football League (NFL).
+He was selected by the Minnesota Vikings seventh overall in the 2005 NFL draft.
+He played college football for the South Carolina Gamecocks.

-Early years
+Early life

 Troy Williamson attended Silver Bluff High School in Aiken, South Carolina, and he was a letterman and excelled in both football and track.
 His mother (Shirley Williamson) had 11 kids.
 In football, as a senior, he rushed for 890 yards and caught 21 passes for 500 yards (23.8 yards per rec. avg.).
 He was an All-American, a consensus All-State selection, won Class-AA Player of the Year honors presented by the High School Sports Report, a Mr. Football finalist for the state of South Carolina, and helped lead his team to back-to-back state championships.
 After his senior season, he was rated the fifth-best wide receiver prospect in the Atlantic Region by PrepStar.